Top 2 Primary: FAQs for Voters

 - What is a Top 2 Primary?

 A Top 2 Primary allows voters to vote for any candidate running in each race.

 The two candidates who receive the most votes in the Primary Election qualify for the General Election.
 A candidate must also receive at least 1% of the votes cast in that race to advance to the General Election.

-Candidates for partisan office may state a preference for a political party, which is listed on ballots and in voters’ pamphlets.
+Candidates for partisan office may state a preference for a political party, which appears on ballots and in voters' pamphlets.
 For example:

 Or candidates can choose to not state a party preference.
 For example:

 (States No Party Preference)

 Regardless, the party preference information has no bearing on how officials conduct the election or who advances from the Primary to the General.
 Instead, which candidates advance depends solely on how many votes they receive in the Primary.